Key Fob Relay 8-Channel 3-AMP DPDT

 - Temperature Rating -40° C to 85° C

-- Not-Expandable - Programmable Key Fob
+- Expandable up to 256 Relays - Programmable Key Fob

 - Distance 750 to 1000 Feet